 The HIGR graph is a visual summary of the main registry activities that lead to data collection and analysis to achieve the objectives of the study.
 There are four main stages of activity:

-- Registration – when users (respondents) create an online account to participate in the HIGR
+- Registered – when respondents create an online account to participate in the HIGR

-- Consent – when users (respondents) accept the terms and conditions of participating in the HIGR
+- Consented to participate – when respondents accept the terms and conditions of participating in the HIGR

-- Complete surveys – when users (respondents) complete surveys and submit them as final responses
+- All surveys completed – when respondents complete all surveys that are relevant to the participant (patient) and submit them as final responses.

 B. What is the relationship between the various stages?

 - In order to obtain the necessary data to conduct research that will advance HI knowledge, treatments, and standards of patient care all registry activity stages must be completed.